• Skip to primary navigation

 STEP 3 - Boil for 12 minutes.

-STEP 4 - Remove the crab from the pot and let the crab cool completely on a large plate prior to serving or storing.
+STEP 4 - Remove the crab from the pot and let the crab cool completely on a large plate or in an ice bath prior to serving or storing.
 It typically takes 15-30 minutes for the crab to cool.

 WHAT PART OF A DUNGENESS CRAB CAN YOU EAT